AleksandraCheidze/AleksandraCheidze/README.md

     </div>

-🔭 I’m currently working on backend projects using Java and Spring Boot.
-🌱 I’m currently learning advanced microservices architecture and Kubernetes.
-👯 I’m looking to collaborate on backend development and API design.
-🤔 I’m looking for help with optimizing database performance.
-💬 Ask me about Java, Spring Boot, and RESTful APIs.
+🔭 I’m currently working on backend projects using Java and Spring Boot 🌱 I’m currently learning advanced microservices architecture and Kubernetes 👯 I’m looking to collaborate on backend development and API design 🤔 I’m looking for help with optimizing database performance 💬 Ask me about Java, Spring Boot, and RESTful APIs
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aleksandra-cheidze-371148254)
 😄 Pronouns: she/her
-⚡ Fun fact: I enjoy solving complex algorithms and puzzles in my free time.
+⚡ Fun fact: I enjoy solving complex algorithms and puzzles in my free time

 ## About Me